Social Justice Pedagogy in DTC 101

 There was also an interesting project that Manis designed whereby students were able to create their own digital exhibition with the goal of getting students to think about how they select artifacts for exhibitions and archives and describe and contextualize them.
 These objects tell stories about whose histories, voices, and perspectives are valued, and what biases are deeply ingrained in our society.
 The project was inspired by Fred Wilson’s “Mining the Museum” piece of curatorial activism and included recommendations for archival description from Archives for Black Lives.
 It also asks students to think critically about the presumed objectivity of a museum, an archive, or a digital history.
 Manis even shot a video with Mark O’English and Gale O’Hara (who are librarians in the Museum Archives and Special Collections – MASC) called “Visit to the Archives” in which they recontextualized some of the artifacts in the archives that brought the issues of social and racial justice closer to home for the students.

-Overall, the Fall 2020 DTC 101 syllabus is greatly helpful in informing new students of the issues within Social and Racial Justice and technology that define the entirity of the DTC program.
+Overall, the Fall 2020 DTC 101 syllabus is greatly helpful in informing new students of the issues within Social and Racial Justice and technology that define the entirity of the DTC department.
 Many students greatly appreciated the course content, and the opportunity to talk about subjects they may not have focused on in past classes or high school.
 Idris notes that it was also great cooperating with her colleagues from different research areas as they all brought different expertise and perspectives into building the course, which also made it more diverse.